 Dinner at Leatha’s Bar-B-Que Inn, Hattiesburg

 Rated as the top restaurant in Hattiesburg, Leatha’s Bar-B-Que Inn doesn’t require a suit and tie for entry—just an appetite for delicious barbeque.
 Get ready for some delicious homemade recipes and mouth watering made-from-scratch dishes.

 Other options: In Jackson, stop for lunch (or maybe just a milkshake) at Brent’s Drugs, a former pharmacy that has been transformed into a delicious stop for burgers and more.
-In Hattiesburg, stop by the Armed Forces Museum or the Hattiesburg Zoo.
+In Hattiesburg, stop by the Hattiesburg Zoo.

 Begin your day by exploring the beautiful Mississippi Gulf Coast in Biloxi.
 There you’ll find everything from beautiful beaches to championship golf courses, casinos, amazing fishing and more.
 Then, we’ll return to New Orleans for a little more exploration before ending with a dinner at one of New Orleans’ iconic restaurants.

 Morning: Depart for Biloxi, Mississippi (120 km, 1 hour, 15 minutes)